Children's Film Foundation

-The Children's Film Foundation (CFF) is a non-profit organisation which makes films and other media for children in the United Kingdom.
+The Children's Film Foundation (CFF) is a non-profit organisation which made films and other media for children in the United Kingdom.
 Originally it made films to be shown as part of children's Saturday morning matinée cinema programming.
 The films typically were about 55 minutes long.
-Over time the organisation's role broadened and its name changed, first to the Children's Film and Television Foundation in the mid-80s and to the Children's Media Foundation in 2012.
+Over time, the organisation's role has broadened and its name changed, first to the Children's Film and Television Foundation (CFTF) in 1982, and later to the Children's Media Foundation (CMF) in 2011.
+It continues as an advisory body, campaigning to develop TV and film production for children.

 History

 The Children's Film Foundation was formed in 1951 following the Wheare report that criticised the suitability of American programming for Saturday morning pictures.
 Mary Field was appointed chief executive.

-The Foundation was initially funded by the Eady Levy (a tax on box office receipts), receiving 5% of the Levy and the initial budget was £60,000 per year.
+The Foundation was initially funded by the Eady Levy (a voluntary tax on box office receipts), receiving 5% of the Levy with an initial budget of £60,000 per year.
 The Foundation made around six films a year, with most lasting less than an hour and shot in less than two weeks.
+Filming was mainly carried out during the school holidays, with the child cast supported by adult performers including Ronnie Barker, David Lodge, Patricia Hayes and Sydney Tafler, who were paid minimum rates set by Equity.

 From 1953, the Foundation released each film to a different cinema circuit which was able to show the film for a year before passing it to the next circuit.
 With the film distributed through the four main circuits (Associated British, Gaumont, Odeon Cinemas and independents), the film would be on release for five years before being removed from release for a year and then re-released again.
 Following changes to the circuits and distribution patterns, in 1963, Gaumont and Odeon were grouped under the Rank circuit and the independent circuit was divided in two to retain four distribution groups.

-The films featured future British stars including Leslie Ash, Keith Chegwin, Phil Collins, Michael Crawford, Phil Daniels, Dexter Fletcher, Sadie Frost, Susan George, David Hemmings, Frazer Hines, Gary Kemp, Richard O'Sullivan, Linda Robson, Pauline Quirke, Sally Thomsett, Dennis Waterman, Carol White, Jack Wild and Matthew Wright.

-The films also include early films from British directors such as James Hill, Gerald Thomas, Don Chaffey, Lewis Gilbert and John Guillermin.
-It also used established directors such as Charles Frend and The Boy Who Turned Yellow (1972) was the last film production by Michael Powell and Emeric Pressburger.